phalcon-orphanage/docs/en/installation.md

 <a name='installation-linux'></a>
 ## Linux
-To install Phalcon on linux, you will need to add our repository in your distribution and then install it.
+To install Phalcon on Linux, you will need to add our repository in your distribution and then install it.

 <a name='installation-linux-debian'></a>
 ### DEB based distributions (Debian, Ubuntu, etc.)